 Vauxhall Cross, Nine Elms and Battersea

-This page mainly contains photos of models and artist's impressions published before building began in around 2013.
+This page mainly contains photos of models and artist's impressions published before building began.
 It will be interesting, in future, to compare these images with what is actually built.

 The first set of images are general views of the area, which help establish the context of all the schemes.